100% Free Information

 They make you feel like the loss was your fault.

-An adjuster may ask pointed questions about what you were doing before the fire, the accident, or the damage.
-They may imply that something you did or did not do caused the loss.
+An adjuster may ask pointed questions implying something you did or did not do caused the loss.
 This is a tactic.
 Document every conversation and do not apologize for things that were not your fault.

 They delay without explanation.

-Reasonable timelines exist for a reason.
-If weeks are passing with no updates, no returned calls, and no clear next steps, that is not normal.
-You have the right to ask for a written timeline and a dedicated point of contact.
+If weeks are passing with no updates, no returned calls, and no clear next steps, that is not normal...

 Give Yourself Permission